 They gave us a really good idea of how sophisticated Ancient Greek society was.

 The Museum of Cycladic Art has some great examples of ancient art from the Cyclades islands.
 They’re super-simple and were the inspiration for modern sculptors like Barbera Hepworth and Henry Moore.

 And the Acropolis Museum helps explain how democracy in Athens - the first documented democracy anywhere - worked.
 It’s also got some great sculptures from around the Acropolis.
-All that’s missing are the Elgin Marbles, which the British Museum makes an unconvincing case for keeping on its website.
+All that’s missing are the Parthenon Marbles, which the British Museum makes an unconvincing case for keeping on its website.

 Whenever we did even the smallest amount of climbing in Athens, we were always rewarded with amazing views of the city:

 The views were so good that we came away with our best selfie yet: